Department of Biological Sciences

 Study on location

-Study in the rainforests and mountains of mainland Ecuador, the reefs of the Galapagos Islands, or in New Zealand as part of the Creation Care Study Program.
+Study in the rainforests of Costa Rica or in New Zealand as part of the Creation Care Study Program.
 You can also choose off-campus study programs like the Au Sable Institute of Environmental Studies with locations in Michigan, Florida, Washington state, and India.

 Gain practical experience

 You’ll have the chance to complete a strong internship.
-Past students have interned at well-known institutions, including the Mayo Clinic, Minnesota Zoo, Minnesota Department of Natural Resources, McNeely Conservatory, The Wolf Project, Medtronic, R&D Systems, and the National Institutes of Health.
+Past students have interned at well-known institutions, including EPPA Health, BioTechne, Xcel Energy, the Mayo Clinic, Minnesota Zoo, Minnesota Department of Natural Resources, McNeely Conservatory, The Wolf Project, Medtronic, R&D Systems, Minnesota Pollution Control Agency, and the National Institutes of Health.

 Real-world impact